damir-manapov/hands-on-parsing-ozone/README.md

 yarn start --scenario openRoot --connect-port <port>
 ```

 This launches the antidetect profile, opens the marketplace root URL in your antidetect browser, and then exits without touching the product page.
-Other scenarios include `openProduct` (just open the product card) and `openGoogle` (connectivity smoke test).
+Other scenarios include `openProduct` (just open the product card), `openFirstProductFromRoot` (open the root page and automatically follow the first product link), and `openGoogle` (connectivity smoke test).

 To inspect profiles that are already running: